pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 persistentvolumeclaim "out-dir-pa-upgrade-pingaccess-admin-0" deleted
 ```

-Finally, update PingAccess image version to new target PingAccess version and run as normal.
+Finally, update the PingAccess image version to the new target version and run.

 !!!
 Info "Be sure to change the ingress domain name value to your domain in [02-upgraded.yaml](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/30-helm/pingaccess-upgrade/02-upgraded.yaml)"